sframe-wg/sframe/draft-ietf-sframe-enc.md

 | Total at SFU           |      1585 |          16.5 |       1.0% |
 {: #conference-overhead title="SFrame overhead for a two-person conference" }

-# Test Vectors

-This section provides a set of test vectors that implementations can use to verify that they correctly implement SFrame encryption and decryption.
-For each ciphersuite, we provide:

-* [in] The `base_key` value (hex encoded)
-* [out] The `secret`, `key`, and `salt` values derived from the `base_key` (hex encoded)
-* A plaintext value that is encrypted in the following encryption cases
-* A sequence of encryption cases, including:
-  * [in] The `KID` and `CTR` values to be included in the header
-  * [out] The resulting encoded header (hex encoded)
-  * [out] The nonce computed from the `salt` and `CTR` values
-  * The ciphertext resulting from encrypting the plaintext with these parameters (hex encoded)

-An implementation should reproduce the output values given the input values:

-* An implementation should be able to encrypt with the input values and the plaintext to produce the ciphertext.

-* An implementation must be able to decrypt with the input values and the ciphertext to generate the plaintext.

-Line breaks and whitespace within values are inserted to conform to the width requirements of the RFC format.
-They should be removed before use.
-These test vectors are also available in JSON format at {{TestVectors}}.

-{::include test-vectors.md}

 # Examples

 ## RTP